 Deborah Phelps has published The Legacy of Mad Sammie – purchase on Amazon.

 Buy Man Nup by Rick Webb:

 444 pages.
 Hundreds of rare illustrations and photographs.

 Rick Webb’s Agency, out by Palgrave Mcmillan.
 Click to purchase an ebook or print copy.

-And in 2014, Gabe helped organize logistics on Sunday Pasta by Ed Garrubbo – click on the image to learn more about this great book.
+In 2014, Gabe helpeD WITH Sunday Pasta by Ed Garrubbo – click on the image to learn more about this great book.

 A collaboration between Books by Brooklyn and Bayberry Books, Raising a Beatle Baby by Jere Hester is available on Amazon and all major ebook outlets.
 See more details at www.beatlebaby.com or order here.

 Bayberry Books helped produce The Rebel and the King in 2013 – it’s an inside look at a friendship between Nick Adams and Elvis from penned by Adams himself.
 Includes dozens of rare photographs and images from the original manuscript.

 Still available on Amazon, please see Sean Kelly’s first book, From The Faculty Lounge.
 Before Home Bases was written, Kelly published this work.